DA, ethics committee judge in Donald Trump secret money case, finding no evidence of bias - ExBulletin

 NEW YORK (AP) Donald Trump’s tumultuous views aside, Manhattan prosecutors say neither the former president nor his lawyers have presented evidence to support their claims that the judge in his criminal case secret has an anti-Trump bias.
 They urged him to reject defense requests asking him to withdraw from the case.

-In court documents released Tuesday, the Manhattan District Attorneys Office defended Judge Juan Manuel Merchan against Trump’s claims that he is a judge who hates Trump, amplifying the recent opinion of an ethics committee judiciary that a judge in his position would not have to recuse himself.
+In court documents released Tuesday, the Manhattan District Attorney’s Office defended Judge Juan Manuel Merchan against Trump’s claims that he is a judge who hates Trump,” amplifying the recent opinion of a committee of judicial ethics according to which a judge in his situation would not have to recuse himself.

 Trump’s attorneys argue that Merchan, a Manhattan state court judge, is biased because his daughter is a political consultant whose firm has worked for some of Trump’s Democratic rivals, and some of her rulings in two cases Trump-related priors have shown a pro-bent pursuit.